 The Abominations of the Canaanites.
 The book of Deuteronomy contains a remarkable passage that explains the origin of the prophetic institution in Israel.
 The passage also stands as a warning to the Israelites who were about to enter Canaan, for there is a long list of the abominations of the Canaanites described here as well.
 The destruction of the Canaanites was not an attack on an innocent people; instead, it was God's righteous judgment against abominable sin.
 This free booklet describes what the "abominations of the Canaanites" actually involved, and then it shows how Moses was different from all of the other Old Testament prophets of God.
 The final section shows how Jesus Christ was "the Prophet" that Moses said would come after him (PDF file size: 249k).

 The Biblical Cities Of Laodicea, Colosse, And Hierapolis (2nd edition, 2015).
 In the New Testament, three churches in the Lycus River valley in Asia Minor sounded forth the word of God.
 Paul wrote an epistle to the church at Colosse and mentioned the brethren at Laodicea and Hierapolis.
 Laodicea was also one of the "seven churches of Asia" mentioned by John in the book of Revelation.
-Includes bibliography and several color photographs (PDF file size: 764k).
+Includes bibliography and over a dozen color photographs (PDF file size: 3.2MB).

 The Biblical City Of Ephesus.
 A detailed outline describing the city of Ephesus in Turkey (Asia Minor), its significance in Biblical times and its archaeological ruins.
 Includes several photographs (PDF file size: 844k).

 The Biblical City Of Philippi.
 A detailed outline describing the city of Philippi, the first place Paul preached on European soil.
 Includes photographs and maps (PDF file size: 684k).